Trustworthy Vs Dropbox: What You Should Know

 Trustworthy: A great fit for customized family organization and planning

-Key differentiating features: Tailor-made for family storage, advanced support, concierge service
+Key differentiating features: Tailor-made for family storage, advanced support, expert service

 A Family Operating System®

 Trustworthy takes the element of information storage and combines it with advanced and templated organization, hands-on customer support, and tailored guidance for families who need an information roadmap.

 The platform is automatically organized in different segments, such as family IDs, estate documents, emergency instructions, and family archives.
 These sections make information easily navigable and also quickly show you which important documents your family may be missing.

 Like Dropbox, Trustworthy has key security features such as 256-bit encryption, two-factor authentication, and system event logging.
 Trustworthy's additional security features, including data tokenization, biometric security, and multi-protocol YubiKey security add extra layers of security to protect your family's most important information.

 Unlike the Dropbox platform, Trustworthy bakes in tailored family information planning features, such as reminders when documents like drivers licenses or passports are about to expire.
 Trustworthy also offers a personal expert service that includes email, phone, and video meeting support to help you fill in the blanks — useful if you need to buy life insurance or update your will, for example.